 Why Do Organizations Need a Cybersecurity Risk Assessment?

 Documenting the risk assessment process enables organizations to prove the governance necessary for compliance purposes.
-It also ensures that the organization has an established and repeatable processes for cybersecurity risk management and identification.
+It also ensures the organization has an established and repeatable processes for cybersecurity risk management and identification.

 Many compliance requirements focus on mitigating cybersecurity risk.
 Some examples of these compliance frameworks, standards, and mandates include: